East Central Indiana Regional Charrette / Advance East Central Indiana

 Save the White River Forested Corridor

 Ms. Dunaway provided GIS mapping services for the Heart of the River Coalition, creating maps that demonstrated the ecologically-sensitive and thriving habitat around the Mounds State Park that would be flooded by the reservoir proposed by the Anderson Corporation for Economic Development.
+She proposed a system of multi-use trails around the Park to connect it to the larger system of trails in the state, as well as citing locations for future development such as a nature center.

 See the NUVO article about the project here.